openedx/docs.openedx.org/source/educators/references/data/interpreting_grade_report.rst

 course.

-.. note:: The grade report does not include information about individual problems within assignments, or include learner answer distributions.
+.. note:: The grade report does not include information about individual problems within assignments or include learner answer distributions.
 For a report that shows problem-level information, see :ref:`problem_report`.

 The report indicates the enrollment track for each learner.
 For professional